Indian community torn apart by 'honour killings'

 They have arrested Asha's father and uncle in connection with the deaths and are looking for others.

-In this poor, semi-rural community, tiny homes sit cheek-by-jowl and paper-thin walls offer little sound-proofing.'Tied up'
+In this poor, semi-rural community, tiny homes sit cheek-by-jowl and paper-thin walls offer little sound-proofing.

 When the cries on Sunday night became unbearable, Mr Kumar tried to intervene.